piyoki/QR_detector_api/README.md

 Demo #2: Database
 -----------------

-*** This demo illustrates how to run retrieve data from the databases
+*** This demo illustrates how to retrieve data from the databases

 This demo illustrates how to